Tyrrrz/Tyrrrz.me/data/blog/parsing-steam-market/Post.md

 ## Source code

-The WordPress plugin I wrote is open source and you can [check it out here](https://github.com/Tyrrrz/WPSteamMarketExcerpt).
+The WordPress plugin I wrote is open source, you can [check it out here](https://github.com/Tyrrrz/WPSteamMarketExcerpt).
 Here's how it looks in action:

 ![WPSteamMarketExcerpt](WPSME.png)